 Your payment is made up of a personal rate for you and extra amounts for a qualified adult and any dependant children.

 A qualified adult is a spouse or partner whose income is below a certain level.
 You receive an increase in your payment for them.
 You may also get an extra amount for your child, called an increase for a qualified child.

 To get this increase your child must:

-To apply for Blind Pension, fill in the application form at the bottom of this page.
+To apply for Blind Pension, fill in the application form below:

 You can also get this form at your local:

 Braille and audio cassette tape versions of this application form are available from the National Council for the Blind of Ireland.
 Staff in your local Intreo Centre or social welfare branch office will be happy to help you complete the form and can answer any questions you may have.